gracemontagnino/DSA-19/datastructures/day04/README.md

 ### Checkoff

 To be checked off, you'll be expected to explain (among other things):
 - the main purpose of a hash function.
-Are there any requirements or limitations when hashing?
+Are there any requirements or limitations when hashing? //represent datastructures as integers, can't do random stuff cuz its deterministic
-- at least one problem with SillyString's hash function.
+- at least one problem with SillyString's hash function.//overlap? kinda possible to find origionals?
+Different words with same letters get same mapping

 ### Survey